Chas' Crazy Creations

 Step 2 - Go Through It All We went through everything.
 We took out what didn't fit and what didn't belong in there.
 Then we went through all the clothes, shoes, hats, etc. For her, she wanted to keep everything, so I had her sort into 2 piles - "like it" or "love it".
 The "love it" pile ended up a reasonable amount of clothes and such that she could keep, the other items we will donate.

 Whenever you go to a store or shop online, are you struggling to find clothing that fits the look or style you want?
 You’re not alone.
 While designers work tirelessly to create magnificent clothing, some seasons, and years, our idea of great fashion may not fall in line with what’s considered “fashionable”.
 And so we’re left grappling with trying to fit into and make the most out of the clothing we have.
-In hopes, something that matches our idea of style will eventually begin selling in stores.
+In hope, something that matches our idea of style will eventually begin selling in stores.

 One of the great things about how to upcycle your clothes is that you can add some personality to your dull wardrobe.
 Of course, it might take a bit of practice and trial and error.
 But, with a bit of determination and creativity, you can make it happen, and begin wearing clothes you love again.